airpair/python-servers/post.md

 The organicagency benchmarked the performances of Apache and nginx.
 The results are available [here](http://www.theorganicagency.com/apache-vs-nginx-performance-comparison/)

 ##What I use
 I use Nginx because it is fast , light and I find the configuration to be much easy.
-Gunicorn provides multiple workers .
-Also, its very simple to configure.
+Gunicorn is very simple to configure.
 So I use gunicorn. uWsgi is also used a lot instead of gunicorn.

 Please share with me what do you prefer for your python applications?